Confirmation of your subscription

 Thank you.
 Your subscription has been well recorded with the following e-mail address:

-Kyuchul AHN, Artist, Professor at the Korean National University of Arts, Seoul
+Taehi Kang, Professor at Korean National University of Arts